tintinweb/vscode-decompiler/README.md

   * otherwise please specify the path to `<ghidra>/support/analyzeHeadless` in `code → preferences → settings: vscode-decompiler.tool.ghidra.path` and make sure that the `analyzeHeadless` script works (and is not prompting for e.g. the JDK Home :))
   ![ghidraconf](https://user-images.githubusercontent.com/2865694/81807509-7dc76b00-951e-11ea-99d7-359bd624cce5.png)

-* The other - way smaller - tools are bundled with the extension.
+* Other tools are bundled with the extension.
 Just make sure Java is available in your `PATH`.

 ## Credits